NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

-The code coverage for the api, data and model are as follows: 40%, 60% and 100%, respectively which is calculated every time a branch is being merged into master.
+The code coverage for the development api code, data and model are as follows: 40%, 60% and 100%, respectively which is calculated every time a branch is being merged into master.
 Even if the code coverage is 100%, that doesn't mean that the code is error free.
 If we get 0 error, then that is solely because the tests that have been created is good, but there might be bugs or errors that we haven't considered testing (for instance edge cases or obscure circumstances) which won't be registered.
+We did not make unit tests on our training procedure and the reason for that is quite simple - since we are logging the performance throughout the training process, we can see if the training loss decreasing or not.

 ### Question 9